Overview

 - Direct: This can be Direct queries, Direct Queries with Runtime Parameters.
 Optionally, caching can be enabled with a TTL on queries with the same fingerprint for faster query executions.

-- ElasticStore: Execute queries and store the results into Knowi ElasticStore.
+- ElasticStore: Execute queries and store the results in Knowi ElasticStore.
 This can be a ‘Run Once’ query or a scheduled query with various powerful overwrite strategies (Append, key-based upsert, TTL, etc).

 - DBWrite: Same as #2, except it can be written into your store.

-NOTE 1: Currently, Knowi provides support for Amazon Redshift and Snowflake as a write-back destination, with others coming soon.
+NOTE 1: Currently, Knowi provides support for Amazon Redshift, Snowflake, MySQL, MongoDB, BigQuery, and PostgreSQL as a write-back destination, with others coming soon.

 NOTE 2: Contact your Account manager or our support to enable DBWrite.